sieverssj/mtg-finance-set-boosters/README.md

 simplify the result set.
 If you care about the variability in these slots you can certainly compute them, but it will mean the output will be significantly larger.

+Note: This methodology assumes that each slot in the set booster box is independent, except for where the slots are given with combined probability.
+For instance, the "Welcome - Connected" slots are given as combined percentages, as this is how it's presented in the source info from Wizards.
+But what we assume here is that the odds of receiving a certain combination of commons and uncommons in the "Welcome - Connected" slots is totally independent of the probability of receiving certain options in other slots.

 ## Reading the Output

 Each row in the output represents a particular combination of rarities of cards (plus the list) that one can expect to